dottjt/plastic/other/unused/06-therapy-unused.md

  Fabled heroin masqueraded as a cheap 50 cent lice, tasty when chewed.

- lathers his tongue in a motion of self-loathing, and he encourages an agonising torment of indecision, abysmally profound in its making.
+ lathers his tongue in a motion of self-loathing, and he encourages an agonising torment of indecision,

  Perhaps your brain craves more than just a crimson hue, much to its afford of tart n' squander.